firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

 ```
 {: mark_lines="23 25-30"}

 All we did was place an `@` character before any variable that we want access to in our view template.
-This is a new kind of variable called an <mark>instance variable</mark>.
+This is a new kind of variable called an **instance variable**.
 This type of variable will survive as long as the *instance of the object in which it's created survives*.

 When someone visits **/paper**, Rails creates an instance of the `ApplicationController` Class and then executes the `play_paper` method (because `get` in `config/routes.rb` told it how to respond to this route!).
 As long as the `ApplicationController` instance is "alive" (until the response is sent to the user by rendering HTML in their browser), the *instance variables* produced by `play_paper` will exist!